Policy Optimization with Differentiable MPC: Convergence Analysis under Uncertainty: Conclusion

 \subsection{Random Linear Systems}

-We start by deploying our \cref{alg:main} and \cref{alg:main_CE} on a set of randomly generated linear systems.
-For each simulated system, we start by randomly sampling the poles (uniformly at random from the interval $[-0.1,0.1]$) of a $4$-dimensional continuous-time single input linear system in controllable canonical form, and then we discretize the resulting system (exactly) with a sampling time of $0.15\,\text{s}$.
+We start by deploying Algorithms \ref{alg:main} and \ref{alg:main_CE} on a set of randomly generated linear systems.
+For each simulated system, we start by randomly sampling real poles (uniformly at random from the interval $[-0.1,0.1]$) of a $4$-dimensional continuous-time single input linear system in controllable canonical form, and then discretize the resulting system (exactly) with a sampling time of $0.15\,\text{s}$.
 The system dynamics are given by